sw33ws/forum/README.md

-# forms
+# forum

-This is a public form, where you can signup, and make posts.
+This is a public forum, where you can signup, and make posts.
 Signup and login, with jwt.